 - Printer paper

-First, you will need to use your roll of ribbon to make a bow for your wreath.
+Use your roll of ribbon to make a bow for your wreath.
 Start with a small loop in the ribbon and hold that with your thumb.
 Then add five loops on each side of that.
 These should all be approximately equal in size.
 Finally, make a large loop with the rest of the roll of ribbon and hold the end of the roll with your hand.

 Use the pipe cleaner to go through the small loop and all the way around the burlap ribbon.
-Be sure to catch all of the loops including the end of your ribbon.
+Be sure to catch all of the loops, including the end of your ribbon.
 Pull the pipe cleaner really tight and twist a few times.
 Then trim any excess from the end of your ribbon with scissors.

 You can now fluff your bow and cut the large loop in half.
 Set this aside for now.
 You can do more fluffing and trim your ends once the bow is on your embroidery hoop wreath.